Database connections

 External (shared) database connections

-External (shared) database connections are connections stored outside graphs, so they can be used in multiple graphs.
+External (shared) database connections are stored outside graphs, allowing them to be used across multiple graphs.

 Only the connection configuration is shared.
 If two graphs use the same external (shared) connection, they use the same connection configuration, but each of them has its independent database connection.

-Best practice is to place an external (shared) connections into the conn
+The best practice is to place external (shared) connections into the conn

 directory.